GULibrarySandbox/digital-tools/content/discovery/refmans.md

 {% capture rurefman %}
 **Runner up: Zotero**

 Zotero is Free and Open Source Software (FOSS), has a committed community of users and developers and has plugins that allow it to integrate with other useful apps.
-The only downside is that there is no support from the University.
+The only downside is that there is no support fro the University.

 {% endcapture %}